Self-reflection plays a role in problem-solving.

 - Ask to focus on solutions.

 Your emotional reaction could make someone give up on trying to convey something important.

 Too much of what comes out of our mouths is an instant reaction.
 Better communication requires strategy and reasonable expectations.

 Communication follows a formula of listening, thinking, and then responding.
 Any misfires in this system can hurt feelings and make solutions elusive.
 Going forward, monitor what you say.

-Every time you catch yourself communicating poorly, choose to pursue understanding by accepting other people's emotions and showing genuine curiosity about what they have to share.
+Every time you catch yourself using poor communication skills, choose to pursue understanding by accepting other people’s emotions and showing genuine curiosity about what they have to share.